davidcgong/Verena/README.md

-# Verena (preliminary research)
+# Verena

-## Finding a way to better visualize the stock market and possible predictions in Python using ML
+## Research on the stock market with Python

 Note: I swapped to developing algorithmic trading on QuantConnect